LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_disambiguation.md

     - **Disambiguate only selected domains**: If you only want the bot to include matches to intents in specific domains, select this check box, and then select those domains.
 You can select from all domains associated with dialogs in the bot.
 3. Click **Save**.
 4. Open the **Interaction Details** for the disambiguation interaction, click **Settings**, and specify the following:
     - **\# of intents to show**: Select whether to show 2 or 3 intent choices to the consumer.
-The intents are selected based on the match results that are in the same category.
-    - **Something else** (checkbox): Select this if you want to add a "none of the above" type of choice to the clarification question.
+    - **Additional option to show* (checkbox): Select this if you want to add a "none of the above" type of choice to the clarification question.
 By default, in the conversation, this option returns a reply of, *"That's not what I was expecting, Please select from one of these options."* However, you can add a response condition to the disambiguation interaction and use pattern matching to direct the conversation flow in a different way.
-    - **Something else** (label): This is the label for the "Something else" choice.
-The default value is, "Something else," but you can change this if desired.
+    - **Additional option to show** (label): This is the label for the "Additional option to show" choice.
+Enter a value, for example, "None of the above."
 5. Click **Save**.
 6. In the Disambiguation interaction, enter the question text to send to the consumer.
     <img style="width:800px" src="img/ConvoBuilder/dialogs_disambiguation5.png">